-When you are choosing engagement rings design for your hand, think about what makes you look good, not just what is in fashion.
+Engagement rings width: what’s the best choice for you?
+When you’re choosing engagement ring designs for your hand, think about what makes you look good, not just what is in fashion.

-Not every bride is 20, and this post speaks of what to look for in engagement rings, and what design helps to make your hand look its best, regardless of your age.
+Not every bride is 20, and this post talks about what to look for in engagement rings, and what design helps to make your hand look its best, regardless of your age.

 Why Thin Wedding Rings Work for the Young

 Thinner rings work for young women because it shows off their clear, youthful skin.
 A thin ring highlights the feminine beauty of the young.